petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/adding-field-validations.md

    Each validation can only have one trigger event.

+1. Add validation rules.

-1. Go to the *Conditions* tab and add conditions to the validation.
+   For Groovy and Expression Builder validations, go to the *Conditions* tab and add conditions to the validation.

    Conditions can include multiple fields and functions for performing complex logic.